sohailokzz/animations_in_flutter/README.md

 ## Chained Animation
 This is fifth example of animation in Flutter with Curves and Clippers, CustomClipper,ClipPath and Curves so with that we learn Chained Animation in Flutter.

+## 3D Animation
+This is sixth example of animation in Flutter with 3 D Effect so with that we learn 3D Animation in Flutter.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)